ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 <img src="/assets/png/grad-school/aurora.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/market.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 </div>
+_From left to right: the Fremont library where I spent a lot of time writing papers and doing PhD apps, view of the Aurora bridge on the way to the office, the Farmer's market in Seattle._
+{: style="text-align: center;"}